 Absolute return is the return that a fund or asset achieves over a certain period of time.
 This measure looks at appreciation or depreciation, expressed as a percentage.

 Alpha is defined as the return on a fund or asset in excess of the required rate of return.
 Alpha is most commonly used as the term to represent the excess return of a fund relative to its benchmark (see Benchmark).

-This term describes investments which do not typically fall into the traditional asset classes.
+This term describe investments which do not easily fall into the traditional asset classes.
 Real estate and commodities are examples of alternatives.
 See Real estate, Commodities.